Reading Specialist Certification

 Because of the close correspondence between Master Reading Teacher certification, Reading Specialist Certification, and the master’s degree, interested students are strongly encouraged to consider a program that accomplishes all three.

 Resources & Course Requirements

 The Reading Specialist certification program requires students contact an advisor at the time of admission into the master’s graduate program in order to be eligible to pursue the certification.
-Intention to pursue certification can also be indicated on the departmental application.

 Students will need to provide a TEA ID# and a UIN within 7 days of their acceptance notification.